quevivasbien/henrylang/README.md

 ```bash
 henrylang script.hl --save
 ```
-will create a directory called `script_wasm` that contains 3 files: an `index.html`, `index.js`, and `module.wasm`.
-You can open `index.html` in a web browser to see a simple example that loads and runs the web assembly module and displays the result.
+will create a directory called `wasm_script` that contains 3 files: an `index.html`, `index.js`, and `module.wasm`.
+You can start a local server and open this in a web browser to see a simple example that loads and runs the web assembly module and displays the result.

 There is also the option to run web assembly code using the Wasmer runtime.
 To allow this, you'll need to compile with the `wasmer` feature enabled: e.g.,
 ```bash